Heading into the Clouds

 It never fails; when we have blue skies in the valley, the park has gray ones, except for summer.
-Summer in western Montana is blissful, and much more reliable in the sunshine department.
+Summer in western Montana is perfect, and much more reliable in the sunshine department.
 David, my eternally optimistic hubby, rarely, if ever, agrees with me about the gray skies.
 “The skies are not cloudy all day”, he insists.
 I’ve been married to him a long time, and most of the time he’s right, so there’s no point in arguing.

 After arriving at the park, we turned into park headquarters to search for the hose tower.

+After reading the park sign, near what looked like a bike path, I had an AHA moment!
 Our pursuit to find the hose tower was leading us to places we hadn’t been before.
 Our “we have nothing better to do adventure” was turning into an exploration of the original Glacier Park entrance.
-And the views?
-Simply put, it was picture postcard perfect!

 There I was, strolling down the original road towards the Belton Bridge – it was almost like traveling back in time!
 Well, not quite, but good enough.